Educational Game Definition

 Who Are Educational Games Suitable For?

-Despite what you might think, video games aren’t predominantly the realm of children.
+Despite what you might think, video games aren't predominantly the realm of children.
 The majority of people who play video games for fun are adults and the average gamer is in their 30’s.
-This means educational games can have broad appeal and be suitable for more serious, business related applications for adults, as well as educating kids.
+This means educational games can have broad appeal and be suitable for more serious, business related applications for adults, as well as educating kids through play.

 Digital educational games were initially mostly designed for kids, taking in subjects like maths and tied to a particular subject or curriculum.
-For instance, maths games tend to be a more interactive, visual representation of popular scenario problems you’d get in maths tests, e.g. buying, giving change, etc.
+For instance, maths games tend to be a more interactive, visual representation of popular scenario problems you'd get in maths tests for kids, e.g. buying, giving change, etc.

 Traditional core learning subjects, for instance math, geography, history, may be of interest to adults too and educational games can be played by parents with their children.